sarath49/pdf_to_imagefield/README.txt

 == Configuration ==

 - First, add an image field on your chosen content type.
-This is where the generated images wil be stored.
+This is where the generated images will be stored.
 - Set the allowed fields to 1 if you just want a cover page, direct number to store only some count of pages or 'unlimited' if you want all pages to be generated.